FAQs

 The founder firms wanted, however, to continue making a profit from IP renewal work, despite transferring away the work and risk, and so instituted a system of payments every time a renewal was carried out.

-6. If this began in 1969, are businesses still eligible to claim?
+6. If this began in 1969, how far back can claims go?

-7. How long can claims take?
+8. How long can claims take?

 The length of time that legal proceedings take varies depending on the procedural steps required and the Court timetable.
-Defendants can be expected to do everything possible to derail proceedings, or that fails, delay trial for as long as possible.
+Defendants can be expected to do everything possible to derail proceedings, or if that fails, delay trial for as long as possible.
 That said, claims can settle as happened with Marks & Clerk LLP - Read More

-8. What do affected businesses have to do to join future claims?
+9. What do affected businesses have to do to join future claims?

-9. What will it cost affected businesses to join a claim?
+10. What will it cost affected businesses to join a claim?

+Nothing.
+Claims against CPA Global will need to be funded by third party litigation funders.
 Litigation funding provides access to justice for claims like this, where affected businesses often cannot afford to bring legal action individually.

 Registering with Commission Recovery Limited should not affect your existing contracts with your IP law firm or CPA Global/Clarivate, and you are of course free to continue to use their services if you so wish.

-11. Why is there a particular focus on SMEs?
+12. Why is there a particular focus on SMEs?

 The payments scheme that was put in place particularly exploits the vulnerabilities of SMEs, who so depend on their trusted advisors to act in their best interests.
 Further, SMEs would simply not have the means to pursue legal recourse against such large organisations.

-12. Why is it important to bring this issue to light?
+13. Why is it important to bring this issue to light?

-13. What is a representative action?
+14. What is a representative action?